 Will my flash memory let me down?

 Flash memory has a finite number of erase-write cycles.
-Most commercially sold flash products are guaranteed to withstand around 100,000 write-erase-cycles before the wear begins to deteriorate the integrity of the storage.
+Most commercially sold flash products are guaranteed to withstand around 100,000 write-erase cycles before the wear begins to deteriorate the integrity of the storage.
 Don’t worry that a lot of erase-writes

 The size of the flash memory market in 2008 was estimated at between US$10 & 15 billion in production and sales.
 Apple is the third largest purchaser of flash memory, using about 13% of production.

-With capacity getting larger and the technology to increase the use of Flash memory it may be impossible to economically scale Flash to smaller and smaller dimensions.
+With capacity getting larger and the technology to increase the use of Flash memory, it may be impossible to economically scale Flash to smaller and smaller dimensions.
 Current projections show the technology to reach approximately 20 nm by around 2010.
-There are currently new technologies being developed (such as FeRAM, MRAM, PMC, PCM, and others) and may one of them possibly be the successor and more scalable replacements for Flash sometime in the future.
+There are currently new technologies being developed (such as FeRAM, MRAM, PMC, PCM, and others) and may one of them possibly be the successor and more scalable replacement for Flash sometime in the future.